ISSA Nutritionist Study Guide

 Endocrine system

-This system works really close with the nervous system in order to produce, release, and to regulate the chemical messengers known as hormones throughout the body.
+This system works really close with the nervous system to produce, release, and regulate the chemical messengers known as hormones throughout the body.

-Our hormones will affect our growth, development, and metabolic activity of the tissues found throughout the body.
+Our hormones will affect the growth, development, and metabolic activity of the tissues found throughout the body.

 We place our endocrine glands into two different categories: exocrine and endocrine.

-Exocrine glands are things like the sweat glands, and they have ducts that are used to carry secretions to the surface of the body.
+Exocrine glands are things like sweat glands, which have ducts that carry secretions to the body’s surface.

 Endocrine glands are without ducts and involve secretions that will move directly to the bloodstream and be carried around the body internally.